NebeyouMusie/Automated-Video-Content-Creation-and-Posting/README.md

 ![Content Posted](./images/Content%20Posted.png)

-*The video shows a young Black man looking directly at the camera with the text overlay "START YOUR FINANCIAL" - demonstrating the AI-generated content and Jogg video creation capabilities of this automation.*
+*The video shows a young Black man looking directly at the camera with a text overlay - demonstrating the AI-generated content and Jogg video creation capabilities of this automation.*

 ---